ToshioCP/Gtk4-tutorial/gfm/sec14.md

 CSS is an abbreviation of Cascading Style Sheet.
 It is originally used with HTML to describe the presentation semantics of a document.
-You might have found that the widgets in GTK is simialr to the window in a browser.
+You might have found that the widgets in GTK is similar to the window in a browser.
-It implies that CSS can also be apllied to GTK windowing system.
+It implies that CSS can also be applied to GTK windowing system.

 ### CSS nodes, selectors

-The syntax of CSS is as follws.
+The syntax of CSS is as follows.

 ~~~css
 selector { color: yellow; padding-top: 10px; ...}